elyknehc/CampusNavigator/README.md

 Use the Maven Local repository to run your Java SE Maven application.

-To compile a maven project: you shoud be in the directory of the maven project in a terminal and execute: mvn compile
+To compile a maven project: you shoud be in the "demo" directory of the maven project in a terminal, which contains the pom.xml file, and execute: mvn compile

 # Running the Application